Byndyusoft/byndyusoft-architecture-testing/docs/aac-conventions.md

 ## Specifying the technologies of relationships

 For each relationship, the technology used to organize it is specified.
-This will help the user understand what this or that relationship is based on, and the automation will improve the accuracy of the analysis.
+This will help the user understand what this or that relationship is based on, and when architecture implementation validation, the automation will correctly analyze related system elements.

 ### Example